Advice for Parents

-Most referrals to Menslink come from parents of teenage sons or young men (aged to 25) – the majority of them single mums.
+Most referrals to Menslink come from parents of young men under 25.
+Many are single mums.
 We also get referrals from grandparents, older brothers and sisters, uncles and aunts.
-They are looking for Menslink to help the young man in their lives overcome some of the following issues:

 - Isolation or loneliness